haniii88/new-things-every-day-81/README.md

-/* New Things Every Day — Day 81 */
+/* New Things Every Day — Da 81 */
 /* Generates a daily activity log with a unique value */

 function dailyLog81() {